pikesley/st7789v2-micropython/README.md

 The following presumes that your device [already has the micropython firmware on it](https://micropython.org/download/ESP32_GENERIC_C3/), and that you can run [`mpremote`](https://docs.micropython.org/en/latest/reference/mpremote.html).

-I've tested this only on my Mac, but I presume it'll mostly work elsewhere:

 ### Get the code

 ```bash